Mongolian language: Differential case marking

-Mongolian uses differential case marking, being a regular Differential Object Marking (DOM) language.
+Mongolian uses differential case marking, being a regular differential object marking (DOM) language.
 DOM emerges from a complicated interaction of factors such as referentiality, animacy and topicality.

-Mongolian also exhibits a specific type of Differential Subject Marking (DSM), in which the subjects of embedded clauses (including adverbial clauses) occur with accusative case.
+Mongolian also exhibits a specific type of differential subject marking (DSM), in which the subjects of embedded clauses (including adverbial clauses) occur with accusative case.

 Phrase structure

 The noun phrase has the order: demonstrative pronoun/numeral, adjective, noun.
 Attributive sentences precede the whole NP.
 Titles or occupations of people, low numerals indicating groups, and focus clitics are put behind the head noun.
 Possessive pronouns (in different forms) may either precede or follow the NP.
 Examples:

 The verbal phrase consists of the predicate in the center, preceded by its complements and by the adverbials modifying it and followed (mainly if the predicate is sentence-final) by modal particles, as in the following example with predicate bichsen:

-In this clause the adverbial, helehgüigeer 'without saying [so]' must precede the predicate's complement, üüniig 'it-accusative' in order to avoid syntactic ambiguity, since helehgüigeer is itself derived from a verb and hence an üüniig preceding it could be construed as its complement.
-If the adverbial was an adjective such as hurdan 'fast', it could optionally immediately precede the predicate.
+In this clause the adverbial, khelekhgüigeer 'without saying [so]' must precede the predicate's complement, üüniig 'it-accusative' in order to avoid syntactic ambiguity, since khelekhgüigeer is itself derived from a verb and hence an üüniig preceding it could be construed as its complement.
+If the adverbial was an adjective such as khurdan 'fast', it could optionally immediately precede the predicate.
 There are also cases in which the adverb must immediately precede the predicate.

 For Khalkha, the most complete treatment of the verbal forms is by Luvsanvandan (ed.)
 (1987).
 However, the analysis of predication presented here, while valid for Khalkha, is adapted from the description of Khorchin.

 Most often, of course, the predicate consists of a verb.
 However, there are several types of nominal predicative constructions, with or without a copula.
 Auxiliaries that express direction and aktionsart (among other meanings) can with the assistance of a linking converb occupy the immediate postverbal position; e.g.

 The next position is filled by converb suffixes in connection with the auxiliary, baj- 'to be', e.g.